Site Logo Mrugank Akarte

 Reinforcement learning system

-Reinforcement learning system consists of a policy, reward signal, value function, and optionally a model of environment.
+A reinforcement learning system consists of a policy, a reward signal, a value function, and optionally a model of the environment.

-- Policy defines what action to take at any given situation (hereafter referred as state).
-It is basically a mapping of actions to states of environment.
-It can be as simple as any function or a lookup table.
+• Policy defines what action to take at any given situation (hereafter referred as state).

-- Reward indicates what is good in immediate sense, Value function defines what is good in long run.
-It gives an estimate of total amount of reward that an agent can accumulate over future starting from that state.
+• Value function defines what is good in the long run.
+It gives an estimate of the total amount of reward that an agent can accumulate over the future starting from that state.

 Markov Decision Process